-'''

-y ~ categorical(theta)
+'y ~ categorical(theta)'

-'''

-Increment target log probability density with 'categorical_lpmf(y | theta)' dropping constant additive terms.
+Increment target log probability density with 'categorical_lupmf(y | theta)' dropping constant additive terms.

-'''

-y ~ categorical_logit(beta)
+'y ~ categorical_logit(beta)'

-'''

-Increment target log probability density with 'categorical_logit_lpmf(y | beta)' dropping constant additive terms.
+Increment target log probability density with 'categorical_logit_lupmf(y | beta)'.

-All of the categorical distributions are vectorized so that the outcome $y$ can be a single integer (type 'int') or an array of integers (type 'int[]').
+All of the categorical distributions are vectorized so that the outcome 'y' can be a single integer (type 'int') or an array of integers (type 'int[]').

-'''

-real categorical_lpmf(ints y | vector theta)
+real categorical\lpmf(ints y | vector theta)

-'''

-The log categorical probability mass function with outcome(s) $y$ in $1 : N$ given $N$ -vector of outcome probabilities $\theta$ .
-The parameter $\theta$ must have non-negative entries that sum to one, but it need not be a variable declared as a simplex.
+The log categorical probability mass function with outcome(s) 'y' in $1 : N$ given $N$ -vector of outcome probabilities 'theta'.
+The parameter 'theta' must have non-negative entries that sum to one, but it need not be a variable declared as a simplex.